Introduction

 Built-in Predicates Reference

-This section documents ISO Prolog core predicates.
+This section documents common ISO Prolog core predicates and operators.
 Note: SLP-PROLOG currently implements a subset of these.
-See the "Current Implementation" section for what is available.
+See the "Current Implementation" section for the launch boundary.

 Control Predicates